garrettguycharles/learn-xgboost/README.md

      The final activity is to develop a feature or find another way to improve the accuracy of our example code.

 *Question 15:* What feature did you develop or optimize?
 How much did it help improve your model?
+* I added more meaning to the features which compared strings.
+I allowed the existing metric which counted the number of tokens which matched exactly in the string, but I added on a measure of the edit distance between the two strings.
+This allowed for a bit more nuance when names were close, but didn't match exactly.
+* **This improved the accuracy to 89%, an increase of 1.75%**

 In summary:
 * Getting good labeled data to represent your problem is often the hardest thing